Asynchronous Stochastic Approximation with Applications to Average-Reward Reinforcement Learning: Further Convergence Analysis via Shadowing Properties

 \section{Further Convergence Analysis via Shadowing Properties}

-This section proves two convergence theorems based on shadowing properties of the trajectories of the stochastic algorithms.
-First, we prove Thm.~\ref{thm-3}, establishing the convergence of the asynchronous SA algorithm~\eqref{eq-alg0} to a unique equilibrium point in $E_h$ (Sec.~\ref{sec-shad1}).
-We then use Thm.~\ref{thm-3} to prove Thm.~\ref{thm-rvi-ql2}, establishing the convergence of RVI Q-learning to a unique solution of the AOE in an SMDP (Sec.~\ref{sec-shad2}).
+In this section, we prove Thm.~\ref{thm-3}, which establishes the convergence of the asynchronous SA algorithm~\eqref{eq-alg0} to a unique equilibrium point in $E_h$.
+The proof is based on an analysis of the shadowing properties of the trajectories of the algorithm~\eqref{eq-alg0}, building on prior work by Hirsch and Bena\"{i}m.